-Purchaser's rights: You have 2 business days after execution of a Subscription Agreement to cancel your agreement to purchase the securities described in this Offering Memorandum.
-If there is a misrepresentation in this Offering Memorandum, you have the right to sue either for damages or to cancel your agreement (Subscription Agreement) to purchase the Units described herein.
+Purchaser's rights: You have 2 business days to cancel your agreement to purchase these securities.
+If there is a misrepresentation in this Offering Memorandum, you have the right to sue either for damages or to cancel the agreement.
 See Item 11 - "Purchasers' Rights".